mrad201/Professional-Practice/README.md

 #### Storage and security of personal information

-Agency holds and stores personal information of users
+Agency holds and stores personal information of users.
+Information stored should be safe from loss, modification or misuse unless stated by the idnividual and/or agency.

 Two actionable items for this principal would be:
 - User is informed where information will be stored